-This section of the report combines the water service costs, overhead costs, and water supply costs to calculate the preliminary untreated water rates and incorporates the CY 2024 reconciliation charge from Table 18.
+This section of the report combines the water service costs, overhead costs, and water supply costs to calculate the proposed untreated water base rates and provides phase-in options for the outstanding reconciliation charge from Table 17.
+The reconciliation charge implementation schedule will be incorporated in the final report.